userfrosting/learn/pages/17.recipes/06.advanced-tutorial/02.database/docs.md

     </tr>
 {% endfor %}
 ```
-This is the same as using `foreach` in PHP to loop all the items available in an array.
-The `{% for pastry in pastries %}` will loop each `pastries` and create a HTML table row for each one.
-If you refresh the page, you should now see this in your browser :
+This is the same as using `foreach` in PHP to loop through all the items available in an array.
+The `{% for pastry in pastries %}` will loop through `pastries` and create a HTML table row for each item.
+If you refresh the page, you should now see this in your browser:

 ![Pastries page](/images/pastries/02.png)